 She was selected by the UNC Institute of African-American Research (IAAR) as a 2015-2016 faculty fellow and served as a White House Fellow and Special Advisor on military mental health policies to Secretary Leon Panetta as an appointee of the Obama administration.

-Dr. Powell teaches Foundations of Health Behavior II and is a mentor to both MPH and doctoral students.
+Dr. Powell is a mentor to doctoral and master's students.

 Health care delivery

 Dr. Powell's research focuses primarily on investigating psychosocial determinants of African American men's mental and physical health across the life-course.
 More specifically, her research investigates the contribution of gender (e.g., social constructions of masculinity), intergenerational transmission, socioeconomic status, socioenvironmental processes (e.g., racial discrimination), health-related attitudes (e.g., medical mistrust) and behavior to African American men's mental and physical health status.